Q: Our union leadership says this contract is a victory and the best we can get. Why should we strike for more?

 Q: If the contract gives us what we need, why should we care if there’s money in the budget?

-A: As happened with the unfunded course release that full-time faculty won in the last PSC contract, economic gains that come without public funding deepen CUNY’s budget crisis, disproportionately hurting the next generation of students and workers.
+A: This proposed contract doesn’t give us what we need.
+And as happened with the unfunded course release that full-time faculty won in the last PSC contract, economic gains that come without public funding deepen CUNY’s budget crisis, disproportionately hurting the next generation of students and workers.
 We are seeing this now: course cancellations, over-tallied classes, reduced student services and resources, heavier workloads, and the threatened termination of entire academic programs.
-A contract that tacitly accepts these conditions and imposes tuition hikes on hungry and housing-insecure students is not the contract we want.
+A contract that tacitly accepts these conditions and imposes tuition hikes on hungry and housing-insecure students is not a contract we want.

 Q: Does the state really have enough money to fully fund CUNY?